cvs-health/testaro/README.md

 ## Accessibility principles

-Autotest seeks to contribute some tests of web-application quality, particularly with respect to accessibility.
-Web accessibility is variously understood.
-The Axe, IBM, and WAVE test packages used by Autotest check compliance with their own rules.
-As of October 2021, the rule counts were:
-- Axe: 138
-- IBM 163
-- WAVE: 110

-Autotest defines other tests, mainly for accessibility properties not tested by these three packages.
-These additional properties in some cases conform to prevailing industry standards (WCAG 2.1 and WAI-ARIA 1.1) and in other cases yield experiences that may benefit users in general and especially users with some disabilities.
+Autotest allows other tests to be defined, which can detect accessibility properties not discovered by any of the packages.

-The rationales motivating various Autotest-defined tests can be found in comments within the files of those tests, in the `tests` directory.
+The rationales motivating tests can be found in comments within the files of those tests, in the `tests` directory.

 ### Future work